Always stay prepared by knowing the best hospitals in Lisbon for emergencies and other medical needs. Here’s your complete guide!

 Unlike hospitals, health centers are generally open for 12 hours, from 8 am to 8 pm.
 Many health centers provide maternity and child care along with essential emergency services.
 Some also offer dental care.

 Depending on the medical emergency, you can opt for either a health center or a hospital.
-If your case is severe, then you’d much rather go to a hospital as it has the resources available to handle an emergency situation.
+If your case is severe, you’d much rather go to a hospital as it has the resources available to handle an emergency.

 You would need a doctor’s referral to get a specialist’s appointment.
-Moreover, if you have a general checkup, you would most likely go to a health center.
+Moreover, you would most likely go to a health center if you have a general checkup.

 Where should I go if I have a health emergency?